Does Throwing Spaghetti At The Wall Show You It's Cooked?

 A hand throwing strands of spaghetti against a wall

-Throwing spaghetti or any style of pasta at a wall gives absolutely no indication of whether the pasta is perfectly cooked.
-A far better approach is simply to bite into it and see whether the texture is to your liking.
+Throwing spaghetti or any style of pasta at a wall does not indicate whether it is perfectly cooked.
+A far better approach is to bite into it and see whether the texture suits your liking.

 Throwing spaghetti at the wall is just one of many crimes against pasta